kyledross/ifr-1_plugin/documentation/aircraft_configs.md

 outer-knob
 inner-knob-button

 Each action has an action type.
 Each action must have a type.

-There can be multiple types of actions for a single action. short-press long-press rotate-clockwise
+### Conditional Actions
+An action type (short-press, long-press, rotate-clockwise, rotate-counterclockwise) can be a single object or an array of objects.
+Each object can have an optional `conditions` or `condition` node.
+If multiple objects are provided in an array, the first one whose conditions are all met will be executed, and subsequent objects will be skipped.

+If a single object is provided with conditions that are not met, the action will not be executed.

+Conditions for actions use the same syntax as output conditions (referencing a dataref and either a bit or a min/max range).

+### Action Types
+short-press
+long-press
+rotate-clockwise